makermovement/WebResearcherJS/README.md

 ### Installation

-Create a bookmarklet using the code available under bookmarklet/your-browser/editor-bookmarklet and you are good to go!
+Method-1: Create a bookmarklet using the code available under bookmarklet/your-browser/editor-bookmarklet and you are good to go!

+Method-2: Check out the [extension](https://github.com/makermovement/WebResearcherJS/tree/create-extension) branch on this repo for steps on how to run this as an extension.

 ### Controls
 <img width=650px src="demo.gif">